lominahnakitera-arch/lominahnakitera-arch.github.io/README.md

-consider the fole which has semi finals
+consider the file which has semi finals